-5 Essential Math Word Problems IEP Goals | Teach Tastic
+5 Essential Math Word Problem IEP Goals | TeachTastic

 For special education teachers, IEP goals and lesson plans seem to be the bane of our existence.
 We are often asked to write goals that are impossible to measure and lack creativity.
 However, writing IEP goals doesn't have to be so difficult.
 In fact, it can be quite simple if you know what you're doing.

 When writing IEP goals for math word problems, you should keep a few things in mind.
-But first I'll start with a story on how I've tackled writing a few goals myself.
+But first, I'll start with a story on how I've tackled writing a few goals myself.

-This story begins with me hard at work on just an ordinary day in the life of a sped math teacher.
+This story begins with me being hard at work on just an ordinary day in the life of a sped math teacher.
 Just when I think I've written the perfect activity for one-to-one correspondence for your kindergarten math skill level students and I'm sitting down organizing a box of manipulatives to start my day.
 I am slightly proud of myself for being prepared and savoring the brief moment of quiet before students arrive.

 Alas, the quiet is broken.

 In walks a general education teacher looking for support for word problems.
-My brain has to code shift at a moment's notice and there I go off and running explaining all the different types of word problems and how I have strategies for teaching each kind.
+My brain has to code shift at a moment's notice, and there I go off and running, explaining all the different types of word problems and how I have strategies for teaching each kind.

 Subtraction word problems?